-Your video system may or may not have one or more software options installed.
-In order to activate the optional functionality the corresponding option key must be present on the video system.
+Your device may or may not have one or more software options installed.
+In order to activate the optional functionality the corresponding option key must be present on the device.

-Each video system has unique option keys.
+Each device has unique option keys.

 Option keys are not deleted when performing a software upgrade or factory reset, so they need to be added only once.